ictr/covid19-outbreak-simulator/docs/_docs/models.md

 Infection is simulated in `covid10-outbreak-simulator` as follows:

-1. An individual is infected, by others from the population or by community infection.
+1. An individual is infected, by another carrier from the population or by community infection.
-2. He is determined to be symptomatic or asymptomatic dependening on parameter `prop-asym-carriers`
+2. The infectee is randomly determined to be symptomatic or asymptomatic dependening on parameter `prop-asym-carriers`
-3. An R0 value is drawn from `symptomatic-r0` or `asymptomatic-r0`, from which zero or more infection events will be **planned**.
+3. An R0 value is drawn from `symptomatic-r0` or `asymptomatic-r0`, from which zero or more infection events will be **scheduled**.
-4. At the time of infection, a groups of potential infectees will be selected according to `neightborhood`, and an individual will be randomly selected.
+4. At the time of infection, a groups of potential infectees will be selected according to parameter `vicinity`, and an individual will be randomly selected as the infectee.
   If the carrier is quarantined or removed, no one will be chosen so the infection will fail.
 5. If the selected indivdiual is not fully suscepbible (determined by parameter `susceptibility`), a random number will be used to determine if he will be infected.
 If the infectee was infected before, he or she will not be infected again.
+Otherwise, infection will be successful and trigger more infection events.

-An infection can trigger the following events:
+An `INFECTION` event can trigger the following events:

-1. At the time of infection the infector (carrier) is quarantined or removed.
+1. No infection will happen if at the time of infection the infector (carrier) is quarantined or removed.
 In this case an `INFECTION_AVOIDED` event will be recorded.
 2. An infectee is randomly chosen but he or she has an `susceptibility` value less than 1, and is randomly determined to be not infected.
 In this case an `INFECTION_FAILED` event will be registered.
-Another rarer case of `INFECTION_AVOIDED` is when no one is available to be infected.
+Another rarer case of `INFECTION_FAILED` is when no one is available to be infected.
 3. An infectee is randomly chosen, but he or she has already been infected before.
 In this case and `INFECTION_IGNORED` event will be recorded.
 4. If the selected individual is infected, an `INFECTION` event will happen and trigger the next infection process.

+Therefore, whereas `symptomatic_r0` and `asymptomatic_r0` determines the average number of infectees during the course of infection, the actual number of infectees is affected by many factors such as quarantine, testing, population seroprevalence, and is usually lower.

 ### Distribution of incubation period